lastweek/fpga_readings/README.md

 |_|   |_|    \____/_/   \_\
 ```

+I will add more resources starting from Sep 2019.
+    - Yizhou Shan (Jul 2019)

 # Cook FPGA

 This repository is intended for folks who are new and want to learn something about FPGA.